-- own and employer contributions to medical aid funds in excess of the capped amount or as exceeds four times the medical credit limit - · payments to medical practitioners, nursing homes and hospitals - payments to pharmacists for prescribed medicines - payments for physical disabilities, including remedial teaching and expenditure incurred for mentally handicapped persons - payments for the benefit of any dependants.
+- payments to medical practitioners, nursing homes and hospitals - payments to pharmacists for prescribed medicines - payments for physical disabilities, including remedial teaching and expenditure incurred for mentally handicapped persons.

 Disability means a moderate to severe limitation of a person's ability to function or perform daily activities as a result of physical, sensory, communication, intellectual or mental impairment, if the limitation lasts more than a year and is diagnosed by a registered medical practitioner.